PLCHome/ioBroker.growatt/README.md

 I'm not affiliated.
 Usually, the data is sent from the data logger to the cloud every 5 minutes.
 You can change it, see below.
-The software queries the server every 30 seconds so that the offset is not too great.

 Not all plant types are implemented.